shivani2893/notes/README.md

 ##INTRODUCTION

 This web app provides users to add notes to an existing notes directory.
-The user can also delete notes which are no longer needed.
+The user can also edit and delete notes which are no longer needed.

 ##Prerequisites

-install node.js version 6+ .
+-install node.js version 6+ .
-install webstorm 2016.3.3.
+-install webstorm 2016.3.3.
-install vue.js plugin in editors. include *.vue in html editor. enable node.js and npm in languages and framework.
+-install vue.js plugin in editors.
+-include *.vue in html editor.
+-enable node.js and npm in languages and framework.

 ##Technology used